lepperm/Learning-Log/_posts/journal/2020-08-21-supercharging-skills-tasks-and-stats.md

 Finally, Tasks needs to present learning item suggestions in a far more controlled manner.
 The goal is to selectively have it offer a certain number of courses, ideally from the smallest not started ID to largest, from a certain number of skills.
 The current method of just randomly grabbing samples isn't conducive to actually learning in a structured way.

 I struggled with this for a while, admittedly.
 I had been at things for a while already and was pretty tired, but made a goal to get things worked out before the end of the night.
-When taking a break for dinner, I wrote some pseudocode in line where I stopped to help myself remember my train of thought.:
+When taking a break for dinner, I wrote some pseudocode in line where I stopped to help myself remember my train of thought:

 ```javascript
 /*